MaastrichtU-IDS/best-practices/docs/introduction.md

 sidebar_label: Introduction
 ---

-Best practices developed by the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University
+Best practices developed by the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.

-Has been originally developed as a workshop here: https://maastrichtu-ids.github.io/workshop-ci
+Contributions to this best practices documentation are welcome!
+See the project [README](https://github.com/MaastrichtU-IDS/best-practices#ids-best-practices-documentation).

+> See also the workshop for packaging and CI/CD best practices at https://maastrichtu-ids.github.io/workshop-ci